Quantum Non-Linear Bandit Optimization: Preliminaries

 for constants $\mu,\tau >0,\mu < d_w$ and $0<\gamma<2$.
 Also, $L(\vw)$ satisfies a $c$-local self-concordance assumption at $\vw^*$. \end{assumption} This assumption is needed for technical reasons in analyzing quantum regression oracle.
-Note we only assume local strong convexity in the neighboring region of $\vw^*$, and it is strictly weaker than the global strong convexity assumption.
-The loss function can still be highly non-convex when $\vw$ goes away from $\vw^*$ since only growth condition is required.
+Note the loss function $L(\vw)$ can be a highly non-convex function since it only assumes \emph{local} strong convexity in the neighboring region of $\vw^*$, strictly weaker than the global strong convexity, and growth condition when $\vw$ is away from $\vw^*$.
+Careful readers are referred to Figure 1 in \cite{LW23} for a non-convex function example satisfying this assumption.